-Available in red, white or black, it’s convenient to boot thanks to its microfiber surface which is waterproof, easy to clean and removes the need for a mouse mat.
-Another useful feature is its cable management pouch that’s positioned underneath the desk and works in tandem with three cut-outs used for snaking wires out of sight.
+Available in red, white, black, and blue – just bear in mind that some colorways are pricier than others, it’s convenient to boot thanks to its microfiber surface which is waterproof, easy to clean and removes the need for a mouse mat.
+Another useful feature is its cable management pouch that’s made of mesh to keep chargers nice and cool.
+This mesh pouch is positioned underneath the desk and works in tandem with three cut-outs used for snaking wires out of sight.

 Its name may sound like a Nokia handset from the 90s, but the Respawn 3010 is no joke.
+It’s the cup, bookshelf speaker, headphones, and cable holders that come included are what separates this from the rest of the options.
 Featuring appendages where most gaming desks have none, the 3010 includes a dedicated monitor shelf and lets you hang anything from gaming accessories to cups from its multiple trays for easy retrieval.

-And with a maximum 200lb weight capacity that’s enabled by its sturdy steel tube frame, the Respawn will support pretty much anything you place on it and then some.
+It’s height- adjustable as well, and comes with a maximum 200-lb load capacity that’s enabled by its sturdy steel tube frame.
+The Respawn will support pretty much anything you place on it and then some.
 The gaming desk is available to buy in black with a choice of two-tone colour flourishes - including blue, red, grey and green to match Respawn’s line of gaming chairs.